TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/Programming/Using ESPHome/README.md

     type: arduino
 ````

-*T-Display* is a typical *ESP32S* microcontroller at its heard which is why it uses the generic `esp32dev` board definition.
+*T-Display* is a typical *ESP32S* microcontroller at its heart which is why it uses the generic `esp32dev` board definition.
 By default, this sets the *flash RAM* to *4MB* (the minimum memory commonly used by *ESP32S*).

 *T-Display* comes in two versions: with *4MB* and with *16MB* flash memory.
 The latter is the more common type sold today.
 It is *crucial* that you *unlock your flash memory* and tell *ESPHome* that your board has *16MB* (if it does) by adding the line `flash_size: 16MB`.

+If you are uncertain and would like to find out how much *flash memory* your *T-Display* really has, [use the Adafruit ESPTool](https://done.land/components/microcontroller/families/esp/esp32/lilygot-display/t-display#finding-out-true-flash-memory).

 > [!IMPORTANT]
 > *ESPHome* requires considerable memory for its components.
-With a *4MB* board (or with a *16MB* board that is not advertising its capacity via `flash_size: 16MB`), you will quickly run out of memory and can't leverage the capabilities of your awesome *T-Display*.
+With a *4MB* board (or with a *16MB* board that is not specifying its capacity via `flash_size: 16MB`), you quickly run out of memory and can't leverage the capabilities of your awesome *T-Display*.

 ## Accessing Display, Buttons, External Battery
 *T-Display* comes with a wealth of extra features that distinguishes it from generic *ESP32S boards*.
 These extras need to be *defined* in your configuration so you can use them.
 Here is how: